-Her daughter was 5 when the group started the first year of the co-op in 2012.
-They continued the camp for three summers, ending in 2014.
+Her daughter was 5 the first year of the co-op, which continued for three summers.

 Larson said parents took turns hosting the camp in their homes, and the kids also spent time in neighborhood parks and at other local venues.
 Like a traditional summer camp, the children spent time doing arts and crafts, playing outside and exploring nature.

-“One week, they would go to the pool every day,” said Adam Gorlovitzki, another parent organizer whose children were 4 and 5 that first summer.
+“One week, they would go to the pool every day,” said Adam Gorlovitzki, another parent.
 “One week they would go mountain hiking.”

-Most of the children attended the same school, although some were friends who just lived in the same area.
+The Rockland County, New York, group mostly included children who attended the same school, although some were friends who just lived in the same area.
 They ranged from preschoolers to early elementary school students.

-For parents considering starting a summer camp co-op of their own, she says to put a lot of thought into the locations where the camp will be held.
-The places should be child-friendly, the hosts must be comfortable opening up their homes and there needs to be enough space to accommodate all the children, Larson said.
+Larson recommended putting a lot of thought into where the camp will be held.
+The places should be child-friendly, the hosts must be comfortable opening up their homes and there needs to be enough space to accommodate all the children, she said.

 “Kids need a variety of activities during the day, so you want to make sure the space lends itself to [that],” she said.

-“It makes sense to not commit to one location if it’s someone’s home because you really are kind of taking over their space,” Laboriel added.
+“It makes sense to not commit to one location if it’s someone’s home because you really are kind of taking over their space,” added Leslie Laboriel, another of the camp’s organizers.
 “It’s nice to be able to move [the camp] around a little bit to give [host parents] the opportunity to have their homes back.”

-Larson said it’s important to get all the parents in the group to sign documents absolving the host family and teacher of liability should any incidents arise.
+Larson said it’s important to get all the parents in the group to sign documents absolving the host family and teachers of liability should any incidents arise.

 “Definitely have parents sign a waiver,” she said.
 “It’s not ironclad, but it gives you a little sense of security that if something happens, you’re not going to get sued.”